sts10/tidy/readme.markdown

 -   remove all words with non-alphabetic characters from new list
 -   straighten curly/smart quotes, i.e. replacing them with their "straight" equivalents (`-q`)
 -   guarantee a maximum shared prefix length (see below) (`-x`)
 -   print corresponding dice rolls before words, separated by a tab.
-Dice can have 2 to 36 sides. (`-dice`)
+Dice can have 2 to 36 sides. (`--dice`)
 -   print information about the new list, such as entropy per word, to the terminal (`-A`, `-AA`, `-AAA`, or `-AAAA` depending on how much information you want to printed)

 and more!